 Why good posture is very important

-Tod Snyder, Physical Therapist explains, ” simply put, good posture is the proper alignment of the spine.
+Todd Snyder, Physical Therapist explains, ” simply put, good posture is the proper alignment of the spine.
 Optimal alignment leads to the most efficient position to carry the spine.
 Misalignment of the spine leads to increased forces seen by the spine.
 Over time, misalignment can lead to tons of pounds of force placed upon the spine each year.
-Proper posture and alignment of the spine compounds positively over the years.”
+Proper posture and alignment of the spine compound positively over the years.”

 Walking is a weight-bearing exercise